chasey55/Grade_Calculator/README.md

 - create an AWS Cloud 9 EC2 instance environment (you can leave all options on the default setting)
-- open a terminal and run the following commands to make sure you are using the correct versions of Ruby and Rails:
+- open a terminal, clone the repository and run a few commands to make sure you are using the correct versions of Ruby and Rails.
+The commands needed to do this are as follows:
     1. git clone https://github.com/chasey55/Grade_Calculator
     2. cd Grade_Calculator/Application
     3. rvm install ruby-2.4.1 (this will take about a minute)